Modern history of Knossos: Interwar Knossos

-Evans replaced Duncan with John Pendlebury, a 25-year-old archaeologist just getting a start through the British School of Archaeology at Athens.
+Evans replaced Mackenzie with John Pendlebury, a 25-year-old archaeologist just getting a start through the British School of Archaeology at Athens.
 Pendlebury had many qualities remarked by his contemporaries.
 He was an outstanding athlete, swimming often and running wherever he went to work or for adventure, exceeded in this regard only by some of his female graduate students.
 He walked all over Crete in his first year.
 He spoke fluent Cretan, sang the native songs, danced the native dances, and was the accepted natural leader wherever he went.
 He wore a glass eye and delighted in carrying a sword-cane, which parallels to Evans's short-sightedness and cane, Prodger, may well have been influential in the development of a rapport.
 He was joined by his wife, Hilda, in 1930.
 He and Evans conducted the last excavation in the palace, the Temple Tomb.

 Subsequently, Evans went home, leaving the site in Pendlebury's able hands.
 He would return rarely before 1935, when he was at hand for the dedication of his memorial, and received an honorary citizenship of Heraklion.
 Then he returned no more.
 Pendlebury was by no means alone.
 He was the leader of a "new generation" at Knossos.
 Humfry Payne was the Director of the British School at age 28.
 He was assisted by Dilys Powell, his wife.
 Together with Pendlebury they brought in a set of graduate students of exceptional talent, who could be sent over Crete and Greece and trusted to conduct excavations.
 Among them were five women.
 Many would not get many years older, and all would be tested to the utmost of their ability.
 Ignored in World War I, Knossos was at the center of Mediterranean operations in World War II.

 Now that the excavation was finally over, Evans was concerned with organizing and dating material that had been placed in the Stratigraphical Museum, which he had kept from the beginning.
 It consisted of thousands of shards of pottery, which had to be organized and dated.
 Pendlebury inherited this task.
 He had the assistance of his wife, Hilda, and of Manoli Akoumianos, a foreman under Evans, now an archaeologist.